-Dr. Muntendam entered into a separation agreement with us on February 3, 2017, which supersedes the employment agreement described above and provides for his termination as our President and Chief Executive Officer effective February 3, 2017.
-Pursuant to the separation agreement, Dr. Muntendam is entitled to continuation of his base salary for the six months following his termination and payment of his 2016 annual bonus.
-Pursuant to the separation agreement, all unvested stock options held by Dr. Muntendam as of his termination date ceased vesting immediately.
+Mr. Ceesay entered into a separation agreement with us on October 18, 2018, which supersedes his prior employment agreement and provides for his termination as our chief operating officer effective October 19, 2018.
+Pursuant to the separation agreement, Mr. Ceesay received continuation of his base salary for the six months following his termination.
+Pursuant to the separation agreement, all unvested stock options held by Mr. Ceesay as of his separation date ceased vesting immediately.
+Pursuant to the separation agreement, the exercise period with respect to vested options was extended until 24 months after his separation date.